neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ### Initialize a new project

-1. Log in to the Neon console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
+1. Log in to the Neon Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
 2. Select a project or click the `New Project` button to create a new one.

 ### Retrieve your Neon database connection string